 DAVIS, MARK MORRIS, Core Lead

-The administrative core of the Stanford CCHI has been highly successful in the past fifteen years in its leadership and coordination of center activities, management of finances and resources, and facilitation of intra-center collaboration and scientific support.
-The continued success of the Stanford CCHI will rely upon the continued success of its administrative core.
-Dr. Mark Davis will remain in his role as overall PI of the CCHI and as the core lead for the administrative core.
-He will be assisted by Dr. Scott Boyd and Dr. Kari Nadeau, and together with the other project and core leaders will be responsible for the overall organization, management, decision-making, and periodic evaluations within the Stanford CCHI.
+The administrative core of the Stanford CCHI has been highly successful in the past almost twenty years in its leadership and coordination of center activities, management of finances and resources, and facilitation of intra-center collaboration and scientific support.
+The continued success of the Stanford CCHI will rely upon the effectiveness of its administrative core.
+Dr. Mark Davis will remain in his role as overall Pl of the Stanford CCHI and as the core lead for this core.
+He will also chair the executive committee consisting of the other project and core leaders (Drs.
+Wang, Barnes, Khatri, Maecker and Chinthrajah) who will be responsible for the overall organization, management, decision-making, and periodic evaluations within the Stanford CCHI.
 In addition, they will oversee resource allocation, protection of intellectual property in conjunction with Stanford’s Office of Technology Licensing, and the involvement of other institutional resources.
-Dr. Robert DiFazio and Ms. Michele King will continue assisting Dr. Davis to monitor overall progress, provide support to the administrative leadership team, and coordinate center activities and collaboration.
-They will be joined by Dr. Weiqi Wang, who will oversee data sharing and upload of data to ImmPort.
+Dr. Jasprina Noordermeer and Ms. Michele King will be assisting Dr. Davis to monitor overall progress, provide support to the administrative leadership team, and coordinate center activities and collaborations.
+They will be joined by Dr. Molly Miranda, who will oversee data management and sharing and upload of data to lmmPort according to the procedures outlined in the Data Management and sharing Plan.

 CLINICAL CORE

-The objective of our Cooperative Center for Human Immunology (CCHI) is to use the analysis of vaccine- induced immunity to influenza as a model for defining adaptive and innate immune mechanisms and antiviral protection in children and younger adults.
+The objective of our Cooperative Center for Human Immunology (CCHI) is to use the analysis of vaccine induced immunity and natural infections to Influenza and Sars COV-2 as a model for defining adaptive and innate immune mechanisms and antiviral protection in adults.
 The Clinical Core will be responsible for coordinating protocol design and implementation to maximize opportunities for parallel evaluations across the research projects and scientific cores, obtaining human subjects approvals, and creating and managing the centralized database to record clinical data.
-The Clinical Core will coordinate distribution of relevant specimens to the participating laboratories and provide matched de-identified clinical data for analysis.
-Centralizing these functions is particularly important for protocols that involve children to allow for the most efficient use of small volume blood samples.
+The Clinical Core will coordinate distribution of relevant specimens to the HIMC Core and provide matched de-identified clinical data for analysis.
 As the work proceeds, the Clinical Core database will facilitate comparative analyses of results obtained from the individual research projects.
-One of the goals of the Clinical Core is to make the necessary IRB submissions for clinical studies, recruit and enroll adults and children into the protocols, assure that participant rights are respected throughout the duration of their trial participation and provide follow-up to assure collection of complete sets of data from all subjects.
-Randomization codes and participant reimbursement payments will be provided by the core.
+One of the goals of the Clinical Core is to make the necessary IRB submissions for clinical studies, recruit and enroll adults into the protocols, assure that participant rights are respected throughout the duration of their trial participation and provide follow-up to assure collection of complete sets of data from all subjects.
+Participant reimbursement payments will be provided by the core.
 We will provide centralized clinical data management for research projects and other cores using an electronic database with electronic data entry and implement a quality management plan to assure data integrity.
 These data will then be made available to the research projects and scientific cores for final data analysis.
-Blood, lymph node tissue, aspirates, and tonsils will be collected by the Clinical Core staff according to the specifications of each clinical study protocol and delivered either to the CTRU laboratory or directly to research project staff.
+Biospecimens (blood) and clinical data will be collected by the Clinical Core staff according to the specifications of each clinical study protocol and delivered either to the CTRU laboratory or directly to research project staff.

 HUMAN IMMUNE MONITORING CENTER (HIMC) CORE